 Many staff members who use this program see it as an opportunity to build upon or develop skills that can improve their personal and professional experiences.

 “Probably the biggest reason I take classes here at the College is because I am able to and it is free,” says Hill.
 “But also, it would be a challenge to find a benefit offered anywhere that not only lasts a lifetime and cultivates you as a person but can never, ever be taken from you; you take it with you wherever you go.”

-How to apply: The registration deadline for fall 2019 courses through the Staff Training Program is June 1, 2019.
+How to apply: The registration deadline for spring 2019 courses through the Staff Training Program is November 1, 2019.
 No applications can be accepted after this deadline.

 To take courses through the Staff Training Program, employees must be eligible for admission at the College and hold a permanent position (full or part-time of at least 30 hours per week) or be employed in a temporary grant-funded position, or time-limited project position with at least six months of state employment service on or before the course start date.
 Please contact the Office of Human Resources to verify your employment status.

 Employees can take one course per fall and/or spring semester excluding Maymester/Summer.
 Maymester/Summer staff training is reserved for faculty and staff who did not take a course in the fall and/or spring semesters.

 Employees can access the application form on the Employee tab of their MyCharleston account.
 After selecting the Employee tab, locate the application under Employee Forms: Staff Application for Credit Course.

 Featured Photo: Gardner Marshall, a senior instructor of physics, and Syndia Hill, administrative assistant in the Department of Accounting and Business Law, take courses through the Staff Training Program.
 Photo by Heather Moran.

 This article was written by Emily Warner, a senior from South Carolina studying English at the College of Charleston.